APX Group × Armilla Tech Ltd.

 TermIndicative Position

-Monthly RetainerUSD 20,000 per month
+Monthly RetainerUSD 20,000 per month.

-Base Term8 months from the Effective Date
+Base TermEight (8) months from the Effective Date.

-Total RetainerUSD 160,000 over the base engagement term
+Total RetainerUSD 160,000 over the Base Term.

-Base Success FeeFlat 7.5% of gross cash proceeds raised from investors introduced, sourced, or directly coordinated by APX
+Base Success FeeFlat 7.5% of gross cash proceeds raised from investors introduced, sourced, or directly coordinated by APX.

 9.2 Services Included in Retainer